Rocket.net Review: 100ms Worldwide TTFB With Cloudflare Enterprise + More Resources For WooCommerce/Global Sites

 Perfmatters

-The only feature you really need Perfmatters for is the script manager to disable plugins on pages/posts they’re not being used (this helps remove unused CSS/JavaScript) and possibly preloading Gutenberg’s CSS or other CSS/JS files.
-You could also use a free plugin like Asset CleanUp if the script manager is all you need it for.
-You’ll enable test mode to prevent it from breaking your site (by only showing changes to logged in admins), then start disabling plugins where they don’t need to load.
+The only feature you’ll need is the script manager to disable plugins where they’re not being used (which helps remove unused CSS/JS) and possibly preloading Gutenberg’s CSS or other CSS/JS files.
+You could also use a free plugin like Asset CleanUp, but Perfmatters’ interface is cleaner.
+You’ll enable test mode to prevent the script manager from breaking your site by only showing changes to logged in admins.
+Then, start disabling plugins where they don’t need to load.
 Disable test mode when you’re done.
-Leave all other settings off (including CDN settings which like FlyingPress, you don’t need to add Rocket.net’s CDN URL to).
+Leave all other settings off (including CDN settings).

 Disable social sharing plugins perfmatters